1.3. Setting up CODAS packages¶

 If you are using a prebuilt Virtual Computer, you can skip this step

-At this point, you should have a working Python environment, either via conda
+At this point, you should have a working conda Python environment,

-used Mercurial to clone our repositories into ~/adcpcode/programs
+and you have used Mercurial to clone our repositories

 .

 Check your Python environment.
-If you are using conda, your prompt should
+Your prompt should include

 python --version